mavjav-edu/pcc_2e/appendix_b/index.md

 about more advanced editors so you’ll know when to consider upgrading.

 We’ll look at a quality editor for each of the main operating systems:
-Geany for beginners working on Linux or Windows, and Sublime Text for OS X (though it also works well on Linux and Windows).
-We’ll also look at IDLE, the editor that comes with Python by default.

 Finally, we’ll look at Emacs and vim, two advanced editors you’ll hear frequently mentioned as you spend more time programming.
 We’ll use *hello_world.py* as an example program to run in each editor.